Halloween II (2009 film): Plot

 When Loomis' book is released, Laurie discovers that she is actually Angel Myers, Michael's long-lost baby sister.
 She goes to a Halloween party with her co-workers, Mya and Harley, to escape how she is feeling.
 Michael appears at the party and kills Harley, then goes to the Brackett home where he fatally wounds Annie.
 As Laurie and Mya return to the house, they find a bloody Annie, who dies in Laurie's arms.
 Michael then kills Mya and comes after Laurie, who manages to quickly escape.
 Sheriff Brackett arrives home and finds his daughter dead.
 Laurie flags down a car, but Michael kills the driver and flips the vehicle over with Laurie still inside.
-Michael then takes the unconscious Laurie to an abandoned shack, where she is awakened by visions of the Myers Mother, seen by both her and Michael.
+Michael then takes the unconscious Laurie to an abandoned shack, where she is awakened by visions of the Myers' Mother, seen by both her and Michael.

 The police discover Michael's location and surround the shack.
 Loomis arrives and goes inside to try to reason with Michael, but when he tries to save Laurie, Michael stabs him to death before being shot through the shack window by Brackett and impaled on a rake.
 Apparently released from her visions, Laurie walks over to Michael and stabs him with his own knife.
 The shack door opens and Laurie walks out wearing Michael's torn mask.
-Later on, Laurie sits in isolation in a psychiatric ward and grins as her mothers ghost approaches with the white horse.
+Later on, Laurie sits in isolation in a psychiatric ward and grins as her mother's ghost approaches with the white horse.